brutasse-archive/django-twitsocket/README.rst

 * **top_tweets**: ``{% top_tweets <num> %}`` will display the top ``<num>``
   tweets, ordered by number of retweets.

+* **retweet_switch**: ``{% retweet_switch %}`` will display a "show retweets" /
+  "hide retweets" button if users want to see only original tweets.
+The user's preference is stored in the browser's localStorage and restored when the page is reloaded.

 .. note::

     For the ``top_users`` and ``top_tweets`` tags, you need to run the